 - Bridges will replace one or two missing teeth and restore function.

-- Porcelain veneers bond to your tooth chemically to improve the appearance of discolored, stained, chipped, or irregularly-shaped teeth.
+- Porcelain veneers bond to your tooth chemically to improve the appearance of discolor, stained, chipped, or irregularly-shaped teeth.

 - Partial and complete dentures either replace several teeth or an entire upper or lower jaw.
 By intimately fitting with your gums, they are able to stay in place and keep your mouth functioning comfortably and efficiently.

 - Dental implants are screwed into your jawbone to serve as an artificial root.
-After the screw has been implanted, you will need to heal for three to four months before restoration can be complete.
-Dental implants are a long-term solution for missing teeth.
+After the screw has been implanted, you will need to heal for three to four months before the restoration can be completed.
+Dental implants are long-term solution for missing teeth.